wa0x6e/cal-heatmap/options/domain.md

 # domain

-Defines all options related to the domain
+Specify all options related to the domain configuration {: .fs-6}
-{: .fs-6}

 ```js